History 600/Hist Sci 555 Seminars

-On this page you will find a list of History 600 seminars that will be offered by the Department of History in spring semester of 2024.
-All History 600 seminars require instructor permission in order to enroll.
+On this page you will find a list of History 600/Hist Sci 555 seminars that will be offered by the Department of History in Spring 2026.
+All History 600/Hist Sci 555 seminars require instructor permission in order to enroll.
 Please read the course descriptions carefully, and begin contacting faculty as soon as possible once you have found the seminar that you would like to take.
-We do not allow students to request permission from multiple instructors at the same time, so please make your choice early and only contact another instructor if you are unable to get a seat in your first-choice course.
+We do not allow students to hold enrollment permissions for multiple seminars at the same time, so please make your choice early and only contact another instructor if you are unable to get a seat in your first-choice course.
 When an instructor gives their permission to have you in the course, you can be sure that your seat is reserved.
-You will also receive a confirmation email from Sophie Olson (Undergraduate Program Coordinator) letting you know that instructor permission has been entered into the enrollment system.
+You will also receive a confirmation email from the Department of History undergraduate program staff (undergraduateprogram@history.wisc.edu) letting you know that instructor permission has been entered into the enrollment system.
 Then, you should be set to enroll when your appointment time arrives.

 In your emails to professors, please include the following information: